Progress Monitoring and Curriculum-Based Measurement

 Students reading more than 10 words per minute below benchmark warrant closer monitoring.

 CBM maths probes take two forms: computation probes and concepts and applications probes.
-Computation probes typically last two minutes and contain a mixed set of problems matching grade-level expectations (single-digit addition in Grade 1, multi-digit operations in Grades 3 to 5, fraction computation in Grades 6 to 7).
+Computation probes typically last two minutes and contain a mixed set of problems matching grade-level expectations.
+Examples include single-digit addition in Grade 1, multi-digit operations in Grades 3 to 5, and fraction computation in Grades 6 to 7.
 The score is digits correct per minute rather than problems correct, which gives finer-grained measurement.

 Written expression CBM is less commonly implemented than reading or maths, but it is a valuable tool for students with writing difficulties.
 A grade-level sentence starter is provided and the student writes for three minutes.
 Scores are reported as: